 What should I feed them?

-When you first get your chickens home you should feed them growers mash, as it has a higher percentage of protein (19%) and is refined so that it can be easily ingested.
-You should feed them growers mash up until 6 weeks where they should be fed chicken pellets which is just feed in pellet form, this has between 15-16% protein.
+When you first get your chickens home you should feed them growers mash, as it has a higher percentage of protein (19 percent) and is refined so that it can be easily ingested.
+You should feed them growers mash up until 6 weeks where they should be fed chicken pellets which is just feed in pellet form, this has between 15-16 percent protein.

-At 18 weeks your chickens need more nutrients to help with egg production so slowly start feeding them layers mash or pellets which has around 16% protein.
+At 18 weeks your chickens need more nutrients to help with egg production so slowly start feeding them layers mash or pellets which has around 16 percent protein.

 Chickens will need access to fresh drinking water all day long, they will prefer cool drinking water, no one is quite sure why maybe it’s a prehistoric throwback.
 It is important to have the feed and water at the proper height for all birds in the pen.

 Ideally feed and water should be at back level.
 If the water is too low down, chickens may scratch litter into it and the water will go bad quickly.
 Your chickens also need grit to help with egg production, so make sure there is always some within easy access for them at all times.